 For transgender men, injecting testosterone is a fundamental part of their transition.
-Bone mass, voice pitch, energy levels, temperament – the list of physical and psychological attributes it has the potential to alter is exhaustive.
-That testosterone ramps up the libido is common knowledge, but for some trans men it doesn't just heighten their sexuality, it shifts it altogether.
+Bone mass, voice pitch, energy levels, temperament—the list of physical and psychological attributes it has the potential to alter are exhaustive.
+It's common knowledge that testosterone ramps up the libido.
+But for some trans men, it doesn't just heighten their sexuality, it shifts it altogether.

-"Prior to my transition I definitely considered myself a lesbian for sure," says 33-year-old Will Krisanda.
-"I was primarily attracted to women but now it's completely shifted, and I'm finding myself more attracted to men.
-After about a year [on testosterone] I started to accept my sexuality as a bisexual.
-That took me by surprise because I've always been more comfortable with women.
+"Prior to my transition, I definitely considered myself a lesbian for sure," says 33-year-old Will Krisanda.
+"I was primarily attracted to women, but now it's completely shifted.
+I'm finding myself more attracted to men.
+After about a year [on testosterone], I started to accept my sexuality as a bisexual.
+That took me by surprise, because I've always been more comfortable with women.
 Testosterone is a powerful thing that's going into your body and it has some very interesting and permanent changes."